jiataoxiang/shareex/phase2/README.md

 **Connect db with IDE:** `mongodb+srv://dev:dev@shareex-36p7c.mongodb.net/shareex?retryWrites=true&w=majority`

+Cloudinary is used to store images and pdf

 #### Home Page	`/`

 All latest posts (limit to be 100) are displayed by default.
 2 filters: category and sort by can be applied to find the posts you want.